 - Prune shrubs to keep them above the ground so they provide less shelter for unwanted pests but still serve as shelter for local birds.

-- Encourage a diverse avifauna in the backyard so more birds will be feasting on insects, caterpillars, spiders and other backyard prey.
+- Encourage bird diversity in the yard by providing water, nesting sites, and suitable shelter so more birds will be feasting on insects, caterpillars, spiders, and other prey.